 The sofrito I've used here is definitely a Puerto Rican style.
 However, many Caribbean cultures may have their own twist on it.

 There are some Mexican sofrito recipes, though it's mostly the islands, especially Puerto Rico that uses it.

-To Keep them Whole30, serve them with spaghetti squash!
+To Keep the meal clean and gluten free, serve them with spaghetti squash!
 It goes so well with the sofrito sauce.

 Another delicious option is to stuff the meatballs into baked sweet potatoes.
 So yummy!